 About the study

-This was a large and well conducted study, using reliable statistical tools, whose results correlate very closely to those of Prof. Jelinek’s original work in the HOLISM Study.
-It provides extra reassurance for those of us following the OMS Program, or considering doing so, that the dietary choices we make can positively influence our physical and mental health.
+This was a large and well-conducted study, using reliable statistical tools, whose results correlate very closely to those of Prof. Jelinek’s original work in the HOLISM Study.
+It provides extra reassurance for those of us following the Overcoming MS Program, or considering doing so, that the dietary choices we make can positively influence our physical and mental health.

 It should be pointed out that Prof. Swank’s original study, as well as later work from the NEU, clearly demonstrates the benefits of diet and lifestyle changes at any stage in the course of the condition, but the sooner the better.